MingweiFu/The-dimension-enlarged-Newton-scheme/README.md

   > Vectorization_Process_Inverse.m
   *These are functions used in the main program for 2-d Henon-Heiles system.*

-### 2. Lower-Dimensional Quasi-Periodic Solutions in Paper: [Numerical Construction of Elliptic Lower-Dimensional Quasi-Periodic Solutions with a Priori Bound](https://arxiv.org/abs/2605.01864)
+### 2. Lower-Dimensional

+This folder contains codes for paper: [Numerical Construction of Elliptic Lower-Dimensional Quasi-Periodic Solutions with a Priori Bound](https://arxiv.org/abs/2605.01864), Mingwei Fu and Bin Shi.

 - Lower-Henon-Heiles-1
   > main_Henon_low_dim.m